Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: Evaluation

 \subsection{Shift Parallelism in Production}

 We fully integrated Shift Parallelism in our existing production environment (see Section~\ref{sec:integration}).
 Running efficiently in production is not only about parallelism, but it also requires a plethora of other state-of-the-art techniques.
-To that extent, we integrated Shift Parallelism with SwiftKV~\cite{qiao2025swiftkvfastprefilloptimizedinference} and speculative decoding~\cite{arctic-speculator,oliaro2025suffixdecodingextremespeculativedecoding} in our production environment.
+To that extent, we integrated Shift Parallelism with SwiftKV~\cite{qiao2025swiftkvfastprefilloptimizedinference} and speculative decoding~\cite{arctic-speculator,oliaro2025suffixdecodingextremespeculativedecoding} in our production environment~\cite{rajbhandari2025arcticinferenceshiftparallelism}.

 Figure~\ref{fig:comparison} shows that our combined production simultaneously achieves highest throughput (lowest cost) and lowest completion time---all in one deployment---outperforming the best open source systems optimized for each metric individually \footnote{We enabled the best available speculative decoding for each framework.
 These experiments were run on data sets generated using real-world production traces to compute throughput, and a mixture of ShareGPT, HumanEval and SWEBench to measure latency.
-As a result, these results are representative of performance achievable in real-world deployments.
-For more details, see the evaluation methodology in the appendix.}.
+As a result, these results are representative of performance achievable in real-world deployments.}.
+The compounding effect of SwiftKV and speculative decoding are denoted.